enexqnt/InteractiveLazyBacktest/README.md

 Interactive backtest and Monte Carlo simulation for lazy portfolios (currently in development).

-You run the project via [this link](https://enexqnt-interactivelazybacktest-web-13fjcw.streamlitapp.com/)
+You can run the code via [this link](https://enexqnt-interactivelazybacktest-web-13fjcw.streamlitapp.com/)

 ## Roadmap: